KatacodaTest/katacoda-scenarios/twonode/step8.md

-## Check Status
+# Check Status

-This step helps you to check the status of edge node.
+This step helps to check the status of created edge node.

 Open a new terminal by clicking on + near to master node.